 Mountains and Molehills

 Are there other hills that Christians should die on?
 It depends on the circumstance and the individuals involved.
-Questions about end times, about the church and about other areas of theology are important.
-Why focus on the Bible, God and the gospel?
-The New Testament portrays an accurate understanding of these three doctrines as essential.
+Questions about end times, about the Church, and other areas of theology are essential.
+Why focus on the Bible, God, and the gospel?
+The New Testament portrays an accurate understanding of these three doctrines

-Peter discusses all three in the first two verses of his second epistle- an epistle that spends its time refuting false teaching.
+Peter discusses all three in the first two verses of his second epistle—a letter that spends its time refuting false teaching.
 He begins with a right view of salvation (faith by the righteousness of Jesus Christ).
-He moves on to a right view of Jesus Christ (as “Our God and Savior” and “our Lord”).
-He mentions a right view of the Scriptures (“the knowledge of God”) a subject he unpacks in the rest of chapter 1.
-Other New testament writers agree, responding to false gospels (Gal 1:6-7; 2 Cor 11:4), false Christ’s (1 John 2:22; 2 John 7), and mishandled Scripture (2 Peter 3:16) with the harshest of criticisms (Matthew 24:24; 2 Peter 2:1-22; Jude 4-19).
+He moves on to a correct view of Jesus Christ (as “Our God and Savior” and “our Lord”).
+He mentions a correct view of the Scriptures (“the knowledge of God”) a subject he unpacks in the rest of chapter 1.
+Other New Testament writers agree, responding to false gospels (Galatians 1:6-7; 2nd Corinthians 11:4), false Christ’s (1st John 2:22; 2nd John 7), and mishandled Scripture (2nd Peter 3:16) with the harshest of criticisms (Matthew 24:24; 2nd Peter 2:1-22; Jude 4-19).
 Because Christ and the apostles took a firm stand on these issues, we should be careful to do the same.

-We should also take note of those issues that Scripture does not lists as hills to die on.
-Preference issues such as the length of a sermon, the style of music used in corporate worship, the church’s building program, and other pet grievances are not issues on which we should refuse to budge.
-Although we live in a day when everyone demeans his or her personal rights, opinions and choices, our testimony as Christians should be different, seeking to give preferential treatment to our brothers and sisters in Christ (Phil 2:1-4).
+We should also take note of those issues that Scripture does not list as hills to die on.
+Preference issues such as the length of a sermon, the style of music used in corporate worship, the church’s building program, and other pet grievances, are not issues on which we should refuse to budge.
+Although we live in a day when everyone prioritizes his or her personal rights, opinions, and choices, our testimony as Christians should be different—seeking to give preferential treatment to our brothers and sisters in Christ (Philippians 2:1-4).

-When it comes to developing a doctrinal framework for discernment it cannot be overstated enough about the importance of a theological grid through which every message is filtered.
-Without sound doctrine you will not be able to protect your own heart from the doctrinal errors that exist today.
-By looking to the Scriptures (as your ultimate authority) for a right view of God and a right view of the gospel, you can safeguard your mind- “We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ” (2 Cor 10:5).
+When it comes to developing a doctrinal framework for discernment, the theological grid through which every message is filtered cannot be emphasized enough.
+Without sound doctrine, you will not be able to protect your own heart from the doctrinal errors that exist today.
+By looking to the Scriptures as your ultimate authority for a right view of God and a right view of the gospel, you can safeguard your mind.
+“We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ” (2nd Corinthians 10:5).

-Good theology that comes from God’s Word allows one to discern between what is right and what is wrong.
+Good theology that comes from God’s Word allows one to discern between what is right and wrong.
 This clear biblical teaching lifts high the holiness of God, which stands for the Truth.
 It is most important that Christians be faithful to God.
-If you want to be faithful to God then stand on God’s Word which dictate the issues that Christians should fight for and the hills we should die on.
+If you want to be faithful to God, then stand on God’s Word, which dictates the issues that Christians should fight for and the hills we should die on.